Donald Trump picks Rex Tillerson to lead State Department

-President-elect Donald Trump has tapped ExxonMobil CEO Rex Tillerson to lead the State Department, dismissing concerns about the businessman's close ties to Russia and bringing a long public audition process to a conclusion.

-Two people close to Trump's transition team said Monday night that Trump had selected Tillerson.
-They insisted on anonymity because they were not authorized to disclose the pick ahead of that announcement.
+Tillerson "knows how to manage a global enterprise, which is crucial to running a successful State Department," Trump said of his latest — and much-discussed — Cabinet pick.

+In an accompanying statement, Tillerson said he was "honored" by his selection and shares Trump's "vision for restoring the credibility of the United States' foreign relations and advancing our country's national security."

-Trump was set to announce his nomination Tuesday morning.
-The selection could set him up for a potential fight with Congress over confirming Tillerson, who has connections with Russian President Vladimir Putin.
-Leading Republicans have already expressed anxieties about Tillerson, as they contend with intelligence assessments saying Russia interfered with the U.S. presidential election to help Trump.
+But Tillerson has close ties to Russia and President Vladimir Putin, and his selection sets up a potential Senate confirmation fight.
+On Capitol Hill, leading Republicans have already expressed anxieties about him as they contend with intelligence assessments saying Russia interfered with the U.S. presidential election to help Trump.

-But two meetings with the oil executive impressed Trump, who called Tillerson a "world class player" in an interview on "Fox News Sunday."
+Still, Sen. Bob Corker, chairman of the Senate Foreign Relations Committee that will hold confirmation hearings in January, called Tillerson "a very impressive individual" with "an extraordinary working knowledge of the world."
+Corker, who had been in the mix for the secretary of state job, said Trump called him Monday to inform him of the pick.

 For weeks, Trump has teased out the decision process publicly, often exposing rifts in his organization.
-He also considered former Massachusetts Gov. Mitt Romney, a one-time vocal Trump critic, and Sen. Bob Corker of Tennessee, who leads the Foreign Relations Committee.
+He also considered former Massachusetts Gov. Mitt Romney, a one-time vocal Trump critic, and Corker of Tennessee.
 Romney wrote on Facebook Monday that it "was an honor to have been considered" for the job.

-The unconventional vetting procedures are in keeping with Trump's presidential style thus far, unconcerned with tradition or business as usual.
-In recent weeks, he's attacked CIA intelligence, spoken to the leader of Taiwan and has continued his late-night Twitter tirades.
+Trump's unconventional Cabinet vetting procedures are in keeping with his presidential style thus far, unconcerned with tradition or business as usual.
+In recent weeks, he's attacked CIA intelligence, spoken to the leader of Taiwan — irritating China — and has continued his late-night Twitter tirades.

+Beijing is looking forward to working with the new secretary of state "to push forward greater progress of the bilateral relationship on a new starting point," China's foreign ministry spokesman, Geng Shuang, said Tuesday.

 The CIA recently concluded with "high confidence" that Russia sought to influence the U.S. election on behalf of Trump, raising red flags among lawmakers concerned about the sanctity of the U.S. voting system and potentially straining relations at the start of Trump's administration.